choijin/NLP_Topic_Modeling/README.md

 Results showed that combining K-means and BERT to LDA model **improved** the topic coherence and diversity score.
 However, I also noticed that adding BERT to the LDA + K-means model actaully lowered the silhouette score.
 Further exploration is needed to find out why.

-There is a caution when using K-means clustering because K-means clustering uses distance based method for clustering, and the document-topic matrix is not a vector but a probability distribution of topics for each document, a standard K-means clustering may not capture the signals in the document well.
-Rather, using a probability distribution based clustering may be better (such as Jensen-Shannon (JS) Divergence)
+There is a caution when using K-means clustering because K-means clustering uses distance based method for clustering, and the document-topic matrix is not a vector but a probability distribution of topics for each document.
+A standard K-means clustering may not capture the signals in the document well.
+Rather, using a probability distribution based clustering may be better (such as Jensen-Shannon Divergence).

 ## Applications